dullesjustice/site/privacy.md

 We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

-- To send periodic emails regarding your order or other products and services.
+- To respond to your requests for legal information or assistance.

 #### How do we protect your information?